 Oral and Poster Guidelines

-If you are participating as either a speaker or poster presenter at the Adaptation Futures Conference, please read through the information below.
+If you are participating as either a speaker or poster presenter or in an interactive session at Adaptations Future 2025 please read through the information below.
 If you have any queries, please contact af2025@theconferencecompany.com

-- Please allow time within your presentation time for questions at the end.
+- We have allocated 15 minutes per paper but we encourage you to speak for 7-10 only to allow time within your presentation for questions at the end.

 - You are welcome to use your own PowerPoint template, however if you would like to use the conference PowerPoint template please click here to download.